Diffraction measures and patterns of the complex dimensions of self-similar fractal strings. I. The lattice case: The Diffraction Measure of a Lattice String

 \section{The Diffraction Measure of a Lattice String}

 Lagarias computed the diffraction measure for a full-rank ideal crystal, showing that an ideal crystal has a pure-point discrete diffraction measure \cite[Theorem 2.7]{lagarias2000mathematical}.
-Proposition \ref{generalPSF} below gives our derivation of a suitable version of the Poisson Summation Formula (PSF) that is amenable to an $m$-dimensional lattice $\Lambda \subset \mathbb{R}^{m + d}$, where $d$ is a nonnegative integer.
-We note that our extension of PSF is a very special case of the Arthur--Selberg Trace Formula in the noncompact case.
-In fact, in hindsight, the classical Poisson Summation Formula itself is really also just a very special case of the Arthur--Selberg Trace Formula in the compact case (see, e.g., \cite{gelbart11996lectures} and the relevant references therein) --- but was, of course, discovered many years earlier than the latter.
-Using our more general Poisson Summation Formula, and by adjusting the averaging shapes in the computation of the autocorrelation measure, we obtain a generalization of \cite[Theorem 2.7]{lagarias2000mathematical} to the case of any (generalized) $m$-dimensional ideal crystal in $\mathbb{R}^n$.
+Proposition \ref{generalPSF} below gives our derivation of a suitable version of the Poisson Summation Formula (PSF) that is amenable to an $m$-dimensional lattice $\Lambda \subset \mathbb{R}^{d + m}$, where $d$ is a nonnegative integer.
+We note that while the version of the PSF we use in the present paper is already known (see, e.g., \cite[Proposition 6.2, Corollary 7.1]{argabright1974fourier} and \cite[Theorem 5.5.2]{reiter2000classical}), we have presented a proof that closely resembles that of the classical PSF (see, e.g., \cite[Chapter 9]{baake2013aperiodic}) for the benefit of the reader.
+Using Proposition \ref{generalPSF}, and by adjusting the averaging shapes in the computation of the autocorrelation measure, we obtain a generalization of \cite[Theorem 2.7]{lagarias2000mathematical} to the case of any (generalized) $m$-dimensional ideal crystal in $\mathbb{R}^n$.

-In the present paper, $\mathcal{S}(\mathbb{R}^n)$ denotes the space of Schwartz functions on $\mathbb{R}^n$, consisting of all infinitely differentiable functions on $\mathbb{R}^n$ having rapid decay at infinity; see, e.g., \cite{schwartz1998theorie}.
+Let $\mathcal{S}(\mathbb{R}^n)$ denote the space of Schwartz functions on $\mathbb{R}^n$, consisting of all infinitely differentiable functions on $\mathbb{R}^n$ having rapid decay at infinity; see, e.g., \cite{schwartz1998theorie}.
 Note that for a (suitable) function

 we have the Fourier inversion formula